zeroamplitude/Crunch-Platform/README.md

 			Pyva.java
 			README.md

 		The last installatioon is PodSixNet.
 Type the following command to setup PodSixNet:

 			sudo python PodSixNet-78/setup.py install

-		You are now done with the installation. please see Configuration below for getting started and getting you algorithm operational.
+		You are now done with the installation. please see Configuration below for getting started and getting the client working.

+	Windows: The hard and ugly way

 Configuration: